 1 cup of recently boiled water

-A few drops of rose water (for the scent, optional)
+A few drops of rose water UK/ US

 - In the order listed put all of the ingredients, except the glitter and sequins, into a bowl and mix well to make a smooth thick paste.